choeffer/360pibot/docs/install.rst

 be done via GUI or ``sudo raspi-config``.
 This will allow remote connections while the pigpio daemon is running.

-Then the environment variable has to be set when launching Python 3 or an IDE.
+Then the environment variable has to be set while or before launching Python 3 or an IDE.
 This variable will point to the IP address (and optional port) on which the Raspberry Pi is accessable, on its own provided hotspot/network or on a WLAN it is connected to.
 There are also other possibilities available for configuring remote access.
 They are mentioned in the pgpio documentation, see pigpio_pi_ .
-E.g. the IP address and port can be passed as argument if initializing a pigpio.pi() object.
+E.g. the IP address and port can be passed as arguments if initializing a pigpio.pi() object.

 .. code-block:: console